azlux/nft-dns/MANUAL.md

   no Default

   Choose between `ip`, `ip6` and `inet`.
-This specify the nftables "address family" used by the filter.
+This specifie the nftables "address family" used by the filter.

+- `table` (str)

+  Default: `filter`

+  Tables can be specified to be in output, forward, or custom tables.
+The default is `filter` because it's the default table name on the debian package.

 - `domains` (str)

   no Default

   This is the domain (fqdn) you want to resolve and added to your set.